nguyensjsu/fa22-202-fantastic-four/individual_journals/yikang_chen_journal.md

 #### What am I planning to work on next?

-- Implemented strategy design pattern in main laser
+- Implemented strategy design pattern in the main laser

 #### What tasks are blocked waiting on another team member?